tranek/GASDocumentation/README.md

 `RootMotionSource` `AbilityTasks` still work great in single player and are acceptable in low latency multiplayer games.

 The Sample Project uses a `AbilityTask_ApplyRootMotionConstantForce` for its Dash `GameplayAbility`.

+**Note:** Recent a [commit](https://github.com/EpicGames/UnrealEngine/commit/94107438dd9f490e7b743f8e13da46927051bf33#diff-65f6196f9f28f560f95bd578e07e290c) to Unreal Engine master on GitHub potentially fixes the prediction bugs and are possibly slated for UE 4.25 release.
+You should be able to cherry pick the changes now into your custom engine if you desire.

 **[⬆ Back to Top](#table-of-contents)**